tempertemper/www.tempertemper.net/src/site/resources/2013-08-15--markdown-cheatsheet.md

 There's also a special way to [link to other pages in your site](/blog/how-to-write-a-link-using-markdown).

 ## Digging deep

-If you really want to get into Markdown, a great place to start is with John Gruber's Daring Fireball website– he's the guy who developed it and his [documentation](http://daringfireball.net/projects/markdown/) is extremely thorough!
+If you really want to get into Markdown, a great place to start is with John Gruber's Daring Fireball website – he's the guy who developed it and his [documentation](http://daringfireball.net/projects/markdown/) is extremely thorough!

 And, by the way, in case you're curious, I write all of my blog posts in Markdown.
 Any questions, [just ask](https://twitter.com/tempertemper)!